-On the other hand, Reisenwitz may be overstating the joys of casual sex for all ladies in her video, but the libertarian answer to this should simply be a free market in all goods (handbags, etc.) and birth control available over the counter.
+On the other, other hand, Reisenwitz may be overstating the joys of casual sex for all ladies in her video, but the libertarian answer to this should simply be a free market in all goods (handbags, etc.) and birth control available over the counter.
 Simple, the liberals would be happy, and the amount of sex anyone has would be their business, period.
 Reisenwitz ends with “Libertarians love sex and expensive handbags.”
-Libertarians are pro sexual privacy and pro free markets, so in a sense that’s true, but it’s also an imprecise summary that mirrors the same problem that Borowski’s video has.
-My problem with both these videos is that they are talking about bite-sized issues and they are both alienating to their fellow potentially middle-road libertarian women to say nothing of those still unconvinced by libertarianism).
+Libertarians are pro sexual freedom and pro free markets, so in a sense that’s true, but it’s also an imprecise summary that mirrors the same problem that Borowski’s video has.
+My problem with both these videos is that they are talking about bite-sized issues and they are both alienating to their fellow potentially middle-road libertarian women (to say nothing of those still unconvinced by libertarianism).

 Aesthetic issues are important to people, if not to libertarianism.
 I had paleo-libertarian friends who were annoyed when my former boss Nick Gillespie wrote about a transsexual woman in a beauty pageant.
 Is that relevant to libertarianism?
 No. Is Gillespie obligated to pretend that he is not pro gay rights, or pro transsexuals or pro beat poets?
 No. The highest issue is whether the state should be involved in something or not, but individuals are not obligated to keep their personal opinions secret.
 This is a small, yet frustrating chunk of the great paleo vs. cosmo debate, but it seems to provoke the same conversations again and again.
 If the two camps are going to argue, let them argue about whether just wars exist or something substantial.
 Once and for all, the social conservatives are alienated by the “libertine” cosmos, and the cosmos are annoyed and turned-off by Christian shaming or a lack of love for rock and roll.
 We should be able to move on from that and agree with the basics of libertarianism, but Borowski and Reisenwitz’s videos show once again that we just can’t seem to.

 I am glad to debate Cosmo and high heels and sexual libertarian or lack thereof, but it’s frustrating that both these ladies, who I admire and respect, have missed the bigger picture.
-Besides more Hunger Games, what we need is to counter the idea that liberal ideas of legislated “fairness” and “equality” are the only ways to be emotional and caring.
+(Besides more Hunger Games), what we need is to counter the idea that liberal ideas of legislated “fairness” and “equality” are the only ways to be emotional and caring.
 Women are supposedly more about emotions, even when it comes to the political realm.
 Furthermore, they are thought to be turned off by the stereotypical libertarian male who is awkward, creepy, or worse still, downright cold and callous about the poor and disadvantaged.
 Free markets themselves are of course thought to be the domain of the monocle-wearing fat cat.
-There’s a lot of reputation-chaning that needs to happen.
+There’s a lot of reputation-changing that needs to happen.

-An understanding of the benefits of free markets is essential to be a strongly committed libertarian.
+An understanding of the basic benefits of free markets is essential to be a strongly-committed libertarian.
 And the right for any individual to be a selfish, uncharitable asshole is a right that is rarely defended and is also essential.
 Still, what libertarians need to do more than debate handbags is to counter the liberal propaganda that to care about other people is to legislate benefits “for” them.